top of page

 Released: July 24, 2023

 Green Insight Japan, Inc. received a grant from the Incubating and Promoting New Industry Organization of the Shizuoka Chamber of Commerce and Industry to support the experimental development of products.
-The project, “Utilization of ambient solution during plant culture,” will be done in collaboration with Sprout Club, Inc. Green Insight Japan, Inc. expresses its sincere thanks to this organization and will meet its expectations.
+The project, “Utilization of ambient solution during plant culture,” will be conducted in collaboration with Sprout Club, Inc. Green Insight Japan, Inc. expresses its sincere thanks to this organization and expects to meet its expectations.

 Hirokazu Kobayashi Has Left from the Office of Division for Research Strategy in Nara Institute of Science and Technology (NAIST)